leodarkseid/leodarkseid/README.md

 ### Hi there 👋
 I'm Leo!

+I am a Versatile Software / Solidity Engineer skilled and experienced in building robust Backend infrastructures, developing Smart Contracts, and creating intuitive frontend systems and research.
+I have played pivotal roles in building protocols and applications that process several millions of assets in dollars and thousands of users.
+I am currently researching and writing on Homomorphic Encryption

-I've had a few different career paths - from saving lives as a Medic to building them as a business development manager, and now, coding my way to a better future as a full stack developer.
-But one thing's remained constant: my mission to leave the world a better place than I found it.
+My mission is to leave the world a better place than I found it.
 And who knows, maybe with your help, we can change the world one line of code at a time.

 I strongly feel "The Office" is the best thing that ever graced Television.